 Example 4.
-Assume the same facts as in Example 1 except that you attend classes twice a week for one year.
+Assume the same facts as in Example 1 except that you attend classes twice a week for 15 months.
 Since your attendance in school is not considered temporary, you cannot deduct your transportation expenses in going between home and school.
 If you go directly from work to school, you can deduct the one-way transportation expenses of going from work to school.
 If you go from work to home to school and return home, your transportation expenses cannot be more than if you had gone directly from work to school.

 Using your car.
-If you use your car for transportation to school, you can deduct your actual expenses or use the standard mileage rate to figure the amount you can deduct.
-The standard mileage rate for 1997 is 31.5 cents per mile.
+If you use your car (whether you own or lease it) for transportation to school, you can deduct your actual expenses or use the standard mileage rate to figure the amount you can deduct.
+The standard mileage rate for 1998 is 321⁄2 cents per mile.
 Whichever method you use, you may also deduct parking fees and tolls.
 See Publication 463 for information on deducting your actual expenses of using a car.